 Your eye is most sensitive to a faint object when its image lies 8 to 16° from the centre of your vision in the direction of your nose.
-Almost as good a position is 6 to 12° above your centre of view.
+Almost as good a position is 6 to 12° above your cells do not respond to colour, whereas the cone cells do.
+You should thus look directly at the object when examining it for colour.